10 lesser-known haunted places around the world

 Among the many, many haunted castles in Ireland is the 16th-century Ross Castle, located in County Meath, now serves as a five-bedroom B&B. (Note: this is not the Ross Castle in Killarney).
 Built by English Lord Richard Nugent, a famously cruel aristocrat, Ross Castle is said to be haunted by his daughter, Sabina.

 Having fallen in love with the son of an enemy Irish chieftain, Sabina eloped, but the lovers were caught in a storm as they rowed across Lake Sheelin and Sabina's husband died.
 She was so distraught that she was unwilling to eat or drink and soon died as well.
 It's said that both Sabina and the Lord are routinely sighted on the property.
 Guests have reported hearing voices and doors shutting on their own, sometimes with a startling bang.

-Despite being prime for-sale real estate just off the coast of Dubrovnik, the island of Daksa is so frightening that no one will buy it.
-The deserted island was the site of a massacre of 48 Nazi sympathizers, including the mayor, after Dubrovnik's liberation.
+Despite being prime real estate just off the coast of Dubrovnik, the island of Daksa is so frightening that no one will buy it.
+The deserted island was the site of the massacre of 48 Nazi sympathizers, including the mayor, after Dubrovnik's liberation.

 The bodies were left unburied, decaying for decades and it’s said that moaning can be heard coming from the island, particularly on stormy nights.